jincubator-united-defi-2025/protocol/DESIGN.md

 - [Tycho Execution](https://github.com/propeller-heads/tycho-execution): Tycho Execution makes it easy to trade on different DEXs by handling the complex encoding for you.
 Instead of creating custom code for each DEX, you get a simple, ready-to-use tool that generates the necessary data to execute trades.
 It's designed to be safe, straightforward, and quick to set up, so anyone can start trading without extra effort.

 ## References

+### Compatability

+LimitOrderProtocol requires solidity 0.8.23 and tycho-execution having to be greater than 0.8.26.

+We introduce a shim for LimitOrderProtocol in test/helpers

+- DeployerHelper.sol: helper function for deploys using create2
+- LimitOrderProtocolManager.sol: deploys the original(0.8.23) LimitOrderProtocol using bytecode
+- ILimitOrderProtocol.sol: an interface for LimitOrderProtocol compatible with solidity ^0.8.23
+- Deployers.sol: uses ILimitOrderProtocol with the LimitOrderProtocol deployed by LimitOrderProtocolManager
+- AggrgratorMock.sol: we copy a version of this to `src\mocks\1inch` and make compatible with solidity ^0.8.23

 ### Code